holtonma/holtonma.github.io/content/posts/reranker-relevance-sorter.md

 ## Implementation Strategy: Start Simple, Add Intelligence

-Here's how I'd approach this in your codebase:
+Here's how I approached this in my codebase - start practical without it and iterate:

 ### Phase 1: MVP (No Reranking)
 ```python